-Rabbi Steven Blane is founder and Spiritual Leader of Congregation Sim Shalom, an International ONLINE community of Liberal Jews.
+Rabbi Steven Blane is founder and Spiritual Leader of Congregation Sim Shalom, one of the world’s first International ONLINE communities of Liberal Jews.

 He is also the founder and Dean of JSLI- The Jewish Spiritual Leader’s Institute, an online Rabbinical and Cantorial School.